Shark Cage Diving in South Africa.

 The dense population of Cape fur seals that call Seal Island, near Cape Town, home provides visitors a rare opportunity to witness sharks launching an attack.
 The shark hurls itself out of the water, ambushing a seal from below at high speeds.

-These are the best Shark Cage Diving operators in South Africa.
+In our opinion the list below represents; The best Shark Cage Diving operators in South Africa.